-The long-awaited bipartisan US $1.2 Infrastructure bill has not been signed into law by President Joe Biden on 15 November 2021.
+The long-awaited bipartisan US $1.2 Infrastructure bill was signed into law by President Joe Biden on 15 November 2021.

 Challenges and opportunities that come with the infrastructure bill

 According to Brookings’ article, “America has an infrastructure bill.
 What happens next?” the sudden increase in spending, one that easily exceeds $100 to $200 billion, will profoundly impact internal government operations.

 The article explains that these changes will bring about significant new challenges and opportunities that will include the following: